FilipinoGambino/FilipinoGambino.github.io/_pages/combined_arms_archive.md

 }
 </style>

 Hello and welcome to my first blog post!
-This is the start of a series of posts where I'm going to be working with the multi-agent [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms) environment of the PettingZoo library and I'll keep adding parts, building it up, testing things out, and later implement a couple of papers I think are interesting.
+This is the start of a series of posts where I'm going to be working with the multi-agent [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms) environment of the PettingZoo library.
+I'll keep adding parts, building it up, testing things out, and later implement a couple of papers I think are interesting.
 <br />

 ## Purpose